 What is the process for obtaining a VA Home Loan?

 - The process for obtaining a VA Home Loan, whether purchasing or refinancing, is similar to the home loan process with other loan programs, except better.
-Start by calling us at 855-660-0002 click the “apply now” button at the top of the page.
-Doing a loan with us is quicker and easier because it is automated, internet based, and we offer notary and currier services for those that prefer to have someone personally come to your home for documents.
+Start by calling us at 855-660-0002 or click the “apply now” button at the top of the page.
+Doing a loan with us is quicker and easier because it is automated and internet based.
+We offer notary and currier services for those that prefer to have someone personally come to your home for documents.